 ( Nevus flammeus )

-There are no known risk factors for port-wine stains.
+There are no known risk factors for this condition.

-Laser treatment may be used to destroy the blood vessels causing the stain.
-There are some risks with laser treatment.
-It may result in scarring and skin lightening or darkening.
+Laser treatment can destroy the blood vessels causing the mark.
+Risks may be scarring and skin lightening or darkening.

 American Academy of Dermatology